solaris-games/solaris/wiki/index.md

 ![A star with 95 garrison, no carriers, and 5 Economic, 4 Industry and 1 Science infrastructure](img/star-closeup.png)

-If star has a warp gate then it will be displayed with an additional halo.
+If star has a chicken farm then it will be displayed with an additional halo.

 ![A star with its scanning and hyperspace range](img/star-large.png)